-The aged and the disabled shall also have the rights to special measures of protection in keeping with their physical or moral needs.116
+The aged and the disabled shall also have the rights to special measures of protection in keeping with their physical or moral needs.
+116

-In addition to the above rights, the Charter also contains collective rights, such as selfdetermination, development, peace and satisfactory environment.117 The African Charter is the first human rights convention that details the duties of the individual to the state, society and family.118 The rights of women and children under the African Charter are provided in a clear term.
-The Charter set up the African Commission on Human and People's Rights and mandated it to have important educational and promotional responsibilities, including undertaking studies, organizing conferences, disseminating information and making recommendations to governments.119 The commission is a special mechanism for the realization of the rights set forth in the Charter.
-Having regard to the African Charter and other international human rights instruments, the protection of women's rights is clearly stated, but enforcement of the said rights at the domestic level is a challenge to states' legal system.
+In addition to the above rights, the Charter also contains collective rights, such as self-determination, development, peace and satisfactory environment.
+The African Charter is the first human rights convention that details the duties of the individual to the state, society and family.
+The rights of women and children under the African Charter are provided in a clear term.
+The Charter set up the African Commission on Human and People's Rights and mandated it to have important educational and promotional responsibilities, including undertaking studies, organizing conferences, disseminating information and making recommendations to governments.
+The Charter Having regard to the African Charter and other international human rights instruments, the protection of women's rights is clearly stated, but enforcement of the said rights at the domestic level is a challenge to states' legal system.